dndnrmn1/Gallery/README.md

 > Also, i have Textcraft Pro styles that i made with the Mega fonts.

-## How i make high-res images up to 2048px in Glitterboo?
+## How do make high-res images up to 2048px in Glitterboo?
 According to Glitterboo FAQ, the difference between the Free version and the Membership version<sup>Already have this version</sup> is the max image and animation download size which is 2048px in the membership version, 640x480px<sup>image</sup> and 360px<sup>animation</sup> in the free version.[^5]

+## Dndnrmn-what?
+> Work in progress.

 ## Examples
 <p align="center">